OWASP/owasp-mastg/Document/0x07c-Testing-Cryptography.md

 #### Overview

 -- TODO: write Introduction --

+ Please note that, encryption does not provide data integrity, i.e., if an attacker modifies the cipher text and a user decrypts the modified cipher text, the resulting plain-text will be garbage (but the decryption operation itself will perform successfully).

 * encryption only protects data confidentiality, not integrity
 * e.g., bit-flip attacks are possible